sortitionfoundation/stratification-app/README.md

 ### Running in development

-After cloning this repo, open a terminal in the root of the repo and run:
+When you first set up a development version, you need to clone this repo, open a terminal in the root of the repo and run:

 ```
 pip install eel